Skip to main content

 Wild deer resting on a beach on Miyajima Island, Japan

-The sacred deer of Miyajima
+The sacred Miyajima Island deer

 Upon arriving at Miyajima Island, you’ll almost instantly be struck by the unfamiliar sight of people sharing the streets with deer.
 These are Sika deer and are the island’s only native deer species.
 They have long been considered sacred by the people of Miyajima, and as such have an interesting story that explains why they’re so unfazed by their human neighbors.
 In ancient times, these deer were considered messengers of the gods, and had temples built in their honor where offerings of food were made.
 The Sika deer and the people of Miyajima maintained this mutually beneficial relationship for years, but after WWII, the deer population began to dwindle.
 Seeing their sacred deer struggling, people began to forgo offerings at the temples and fed the deer directly.
 Over time, as the deer population started rising again, they became reliant on people as their exclusive source of nourishment and flocked into town to be fed.
 This eventually became unsustainable, as the constant presence of the increased deer population took a toll on the town’s infrastructure.
 In 2008, the island banned feeding the deer in hopes that they would gradually shed their dependence on humans for food.
 If you do get the chance to visit Miyajima Island, feel free to say hi to the deer, but it’s important you resist the urge to feed them so they can relearn how to feed themselves!